ibmresilient/resilient-python-api/python/README.md

 that respond to Action Module events.

-It provides an extensible "application" class that loads any Python files in the application's `components` directory.
+It provides an extensible "application" class that loads any Python files in the application's `components` directory as well as any installed compatible packages.
 For each of these components, it automatically subscribes to the appropriate Action Module message destination (queue or topic), and dispatches messages to the relevant method.

 The framework manages the connection to the Action Module, including any reconnection after a network outage.
 It also manages acknowledgement of